Dual Credit Information for Students and Parents

 Students at participating Indiana high schools, who meet enrollment criteria, are eligible to enroll in Dual Credit courses offered by Purdue University.
 Various Indiana high schools offer Purdue dual-credit classes that are equivalent to courses in the Purdue Polytechnic Institute.

 Students who want to enroll should refer to the Polytechnic Dual Credit Student Packet (PDF: 146KB).

 Apply for Admission

-You are not officially enrolled until you apply, are admitted and course fees are paid.
+You are not officially enrolled until you apply, are admitted and pay course fees.